ClaraML96/ClaraML96.github.io/index.markdown

   </tbody>
 </table>

-Notable Takeaways:
+From **Figure 6** we have these observations:
-- "Persons on trackbed / Police / Medical" incidents are the most frequent and disruptive, often reflecting emergencies, vulnerable populations, or mental health crises.
+* "Persons on trackbed / Police / Medical" incidents are the most frequent and disruptive, often reflecting emergencies, vulnerable populations, or mental health crises.
-- "Signals" issues remain a persistent technical challenge, often linked to aging infrastructure and peak-hour strain.
+* "Signals" issues remain a persistent technical challenge, often linked to aging infrastructure and peak-hour strain.

 These two categories represent the dual vulnerability of the subway: one rooted in human unpredictability, the other in infrastructural fatigue.